Portrait of Meisa Bonelli with “AI Ethics, AI Enablement, Executive Operations” branding.

 How Leaders Work with Meisa

-Executive Operations
+• Executive Operations

 This includes:

-Stakeholder coordination across leadership teams and critical initiatives
+Stakeholder coordination across initiatives

-Executive workflow design aligned to strategic priorities
+Workflow (re)design aligned to strategic priorities

 Meeting governance, preparation, and decision readiness

-Accountability systems that support disciplined execution and follow-through
+Accountability systems that support follow-through

-Applied AI Enablement
+• Applied AI Enablement

 This includes:

-AI workflow modernization for operations and teams
+AI workflow modernization for operations teams

-The goal: AI becomes an operational advantage.
+The goal: AI becomes an advantage, not a burden.

 How Meisa Thinks…

-China Understands the Assignment
+• China Understands the Assignment.

 …the debate surrounding AI competition has centered around an assumption: if the United States could successfully restrict China's access to advanced NVIDIA chips, it would slow China's progress and buy valuable time for America.
 I could see how that made sense.
-Advanced compute has become one of the foundational inputs…
+Advanced compute has become one of the foundational …

 Experience